 Because of the ongoing nature of physical therapy, therapists often serve as a point of contact between patients and their physiatrists.
 Physical therapists perform the bulk of physical rehabilitation techniques.
 However, physiatrists oversee treatment and are kept in the loop throughout PT.

-Learn More About an Exciting Career in Physiatry With Medrina
+Learn More About Physiatry Careers With Medrina

 While physical therapy will always be an essential aspect of rehabilitation, there is a growing need for physiatrists to lead patients' recovery efforts.
 Connect with Medrina today and take your first steps into the exciting world of PM&R.